jstrieb/panopto-download/README.md

 5. Now, use the script to generate a list of video URLs to download.
-This can be saved into a file using the `-o` option, or it can be piped directly into `xargs` if on a system where it installed.
+This can be saved into a file using the `-o` option, or it can be piped directly into `xargs` if on a system where it is installed.
 The latter is my preferred option.
 To download all videos from an RSS link, I do the following.

     ```
-    python3 panopto-video-urls.py -x "http://<some link>" | xargs -L 2 -P 8 wget -O
+    python3 panopto-video-urls.py -x "http://<some link>" | xargs -L 2 -P 8 curl -q -L
     ```

-   The `-L` option to `xargs` specifies that it should read two consecutive lines as arguments to each command that is run, and the `-P` option specifies how many processes to run at once.
-Using `0` for the number of processes denotes using as many as possible, but `8` has greater cross-platform compatability, and is thus used instead.
+   The `-L 2` option to `xargs` specifies that it should read two consecutive lines as arguments to each command that is run (run with `-L 3` if using cookies), and the `-P 8` option specifies how many processes to run at once.

-   On computers that do not have `wget` installed by default (for example those running OS X), instead use the following.
+   Using `0` for the number of processes denotes using as many as possible, but `8` has greater cross-platform compatibility, and is thus used instead.

    The `-L` option to `curl` specifies that `curl` should follow redirects until it gets to the video, and is different from the `-L` option passed to `xargs`.

-    ```
-    python3 panopto-video-urls.py -x "http://<some link>" | xargs -L 2 -P 8 curl -L -o
-    ```
+The `-q` option tells `curl` not to print a progress bar for each process.

 # Getting Panopto RSS Feed URLs